viidalepp/auli/projects.md

-[technosemiotics.net](https://technosemiotics.net/) - A network and resource centre for research on technology and society, founded in January 2023.
+[technosemiotics.net](https://technosemiotics.net/) - A network and resource centre for research on technology and society